 PEMF Studies

-There are thousands of PEMF studies, so it can be easy to get lost.
-To make it easier for you, we've analysed a wide range of PEMF studies on different conditions and broken them down so they are easy to understand.
-When possible, we've included the settings they used to achieve their results.
-This breakdown will help you understand how PEMF impacts specific conditions.
+There are thousands of PEMF studies available, so we've analyzed a wide range of them on different conditions and broken them down to make them easy to understand.
+Whenever possible, we've included the settings used to achieve their results.

 The currently available anti-cancer therapies, such as gamma radiation and chemotherapeutic agents, induce cell death and cellular senescence (a state in which a cell stops dividing) not only in cancer cells but also in the adjacent normal tissue.